What is Notional Value?

 The total amount of the underlying asset in respect of that security at its spot price shall count as notional value.
 The notional value is the amount of money put into a transaction and its associated amounts.

 The nominal value of that security shall be referred to, in other words, as par or face value.
-The amount anticipated to pay on the security at maturity shall also be considered a nominal value.
+The amount anticipated to be paid on the security at maturity shall also be considered a nominal value.
 It's the price of redemption for security.